Matt Bellamy: Political views

 Bellamy describes himself as a "left-leaning libertarian" and "in the realm of" Noam Chomsky.
 He supports decentralised government, decarbonisation, land value tax, limits on the size of corporations, and the abolition of the British monarchy and abolition of the House of Lords.
 In 2022, Bellamy used the term "meta-centrism" to describe his political views, calling it "an oscillation between liberal, libertarian values for individuals ... but then more socialist on things like land ownership, nature and energy distribution".
 He invests in startups in Silicon Valley focusing on clean energy.
 He said: "That has given me optimism.
 When you hear their ideas and their vision for the future, it does give you genuine hope that a lot of the biggest issues we're facing could be solved."

-Earlier in his career, Bellamy expressed interest in conspiracy theories, including the theory that the 9/11 attacks were an "inside job".
-He disowned conspiracy theories in later years, saying they had been "hijacked" by rightwing politics, and that he had "become far more rational and empirical and I've managed to focus on slightly more realistic, tangible things".
-In 2022, he described conspiracy theories as quackery, saying they were attractive because they were distractions from pressing issues and that "there's a comfort that maybe human beings somewhere, even if they're evil, are in control, when in fact the truth is far more frightening – there are no humans in control and it's all a bunch of chaos".
-Bellamy is vaccinated against COVID-19 and supported masking during the COVID-19 pandemic.
+Earlier in his career, Bellamy expressed interest in conspiracy theories, including theories about the 9/11 terror attacks.
+He disowned conspiracy theories in later years, saying they had been "hijacked" by rightwing politics, and that he had "become far more rational and empirical" and was more focused on "more realistic, tangible things".
+In 2022, he described conspiracy theories as quackery, saying they were attractive because they distracted from pressing issues and that "there's a comfort that maybe human beings somewhere, even if they're evil, are in control, when in fact the truth is far more frightening – there are no humans in control and it's all a bunch of chaos".
+Bellamy received vaccinations against COVID-19 and supported masking during the COVID-19 pandemic.

 Bellamy expressed discomfort when the lyrics of Muse's 2009 album The Resistance were adopted by the rightwing Fox News anchor Glenn Beck, and when their song "Uprising" was used in YouTube videos advocating for conspiracy theories.
 Muse refused requests from American politicians to use "Uprising" in their rallies.